Atqasuk, Alaska

+Introduction

+Atqasuk (Iñupiaq: Atqasuun) is a small Iñupiat community located approximately 60 miles (97 kilometers) south of Utqiaġvik, along the Meade River in Alaska’s North Slope Borough.
+The name derives from the Iñupiaq term meaning “the place to dry meat”.
+As of the 2020 United States Census, the population of Atqasuk was approximately 243 residents.
+The community is one of eight villages governed by the North Slope Borough and maintains a predominantly subsistence-based lifestyle centered on hunting, fishing, and gathering.

 Geography

 Atqasuk is located at 70°28′40″N 157°25′05″W (70.477663, -157.418056), on the Meade River.

 According to the United States Census Bureau, the city has a total area of 42.3 sqmi, of which 38.9 sqmi is land and 3.5 sqmi (8.22%) is water.

 Atqasuk has one airport, Atqasuk Edward Burnell Sr. Memorial Airport, that is uncontrolled and has a single 4370 by 90 ft runway at an elevation of 96 ft.

+Climate

+Atqasuk at 70.2 degrees north latitude has a cold and dry subarctic climate (Köppen Dfc) closely bordering on a tundra climate (Köppen ET).

+Atqasuk is situated on the Arctic coastal plain of northern Alaska within a tundra landscape characterized by low relief, continuous permafrost, and extensive wetlands.
+The Meade River runs through the community, providing access to fishing and transportation routes.
+The region experiences an Arctic maritime climate, with long, dark winters and short, cool summers.
+Average annual temperatures remain below freezing for most of the year, and permafrost conditions significantly influence infrastructure, building foundations, and water management systems.
+Seasonal thawing of the active layer can result in flooding and the formation of thermokarst features, which affect roads, housing, and other community structures.

 Demographics

 Atqasuk first appeared on the 1940 U.S. Census as the unincorporated village of "Meade River."
 It reported on the 1950 census as "Tikikluk."
 In 1960, it returned again as Meade River.
 It did not appear on the 1970 census.
 It next reported on the 1980 U.S. Census as "Atkasook", and was made a census designated place (CDP).
 It formally incorporated in 1982 as Atqasuk.

-As of the 2010 United States Census, there were 233 people living in the city.
+As of the 2010 United States census, there were 233 people living in the city.
 The racial makeup of the city was 92.3% Native American, 6.9% White and 0.9% from two or more races.